bhumi1102/rails/guides/source/layouts_and_rendering.md

 From the controller's point of view, there are three ways to create an HTTP response:

 * Call [`render`][controller.render] to create a full response to send back to the browser.
-More in [this section](#creating-responses-using-render)
+More examples in [Creating Responses Using `render` section](#creating-responses-using-render).
 * Call [`redirect_to`][] to send an HTTP redirect status code to the browser.
-More in [this section](#creating-responses-using-redirect-to)
+More examples in [Creating Responses Using `redirect-to` section](#creating-responses-using-redirect-to)
 * Call [`head`][] to create an HTTP header only response.
+More in [this section](#building-header-only-responses-using-head).

 [controller.render]: https://api.rubyonrails.org/classes/ActionController/Rendering.html#method-i-render
 [`redirect_to`]: https://api.rubyonrails.org/classes/ActionController/Redirecting.html#method-i-redirect_to
 [`head`]: https://api.rubyonrails.org/classes/ActionController/Head.html#method-i-head

-todo: add links.
 The following sections cover creating responses with each of the three options.
 As well as the difference between render and redirect.

 Creating Responses Using `render`
 ---------------------------------

 This section describes the various way in which you can customize the behavior of `render`.
 The controller's [`render`][controller.render] method does the heavy lifting of constructing a response to HTTP requests and sending your application's content to the client.

 You can render the default view for a controller action, or a specific view template, or a file, or inline code, or nothing at all.
 You can render text, JSON, or XML.
 You can specify the content type or HTTP status of the rendered response as well.